 This is the fastest and most convenient way to send money.
 All you need is a computer (or a mobile device) and internet connection.
 Remittance through WorldRemit, Remitly, Xoom, or PayPal are ideal for sending smaller amounts (below USD500).
 The first thing to check is if the company serves your home country.

 Most companies charge fixed rates based on the amount (in ranges) you’re sending, for example a fee of around CAD$3 if you’re sending $100-500, and $5 if you’re sending $500-$2,000.
 However, check if there are additional fees from your bank if you will be using a credit card to pay for the service, or for things like conversion or transaction fees.
 The remittance company may not be aware of additional charges from your bank (as banks have varying policies) and will not be able to alert you to this right away.
 Transferring money can be instantaneous and can be delivered to your recipient’s bank account, picked up from a bank or the company’s partner organization, or through mobile money.
 Some companies may even charge a lower fee if you don’t need your remittance to reach your recipient right away.

 Money Transfer Operators

 Western Union and MoneyGram are examples of money transfer operators.
 They usually have many physical branches all over the world (but they may have online services as well).
-This is ideal if you need to send money right away and if you or your recipient do not have access to a computer (or mobile phone).
+This is ideal if you need to send money right away and if you or your recipient does not have access to a computer or smartphone.
 Getting the money is also convenient because of their branch networks.
 Your recipient can pick up the money in person.
 However, services tend to be more expensive than online money transfers.
 They also require more information from the recipient.
 The sender and recipient also have to be careful about the Money Transfer Control Number (MTCN).
 Anybody who knows the MTCN can claim the money from the branch.
-So be careful when relaying the number to your recipient.
+So be careful when relaying the number through unsecure ways.